sami2020pro/espad-interview-task/README.md

         2) The service should redirect users to original URLs when they access a short link

-        3) The short link hace a lifetime
+        3) The short link have a lifetime

         4) The service should have a visits count